bradcypert/sandalwood/content/blog/using-mongos-objectids-with-go-graphql.md

   - go
   - graphql
   - mongo
-description:
-  - "Serializing Mongo an ObjectID with Graphql in Go can be tricky, but with a custom scalar type, it's relatively painless."
+description: "Serializing Mongo an ObjectID with Graphql in Go can be tricky, but with a custom scalar type, it's relatively painless."
+versions:
+  go: 1.16.0
+  mongo: 4.2
 ---

 I’ve been working on building a Graphql API in Go and recently ran into an issue serializing Mongo’s ObjectIDs.
 This doesn’t sound like a difficult task, and thankfully it’s not, but it wasn’t super obvious how to go about this.